Homemade Apple Turnovers (With Puff Pastry)

 How To Make Apple Turnover Glaze

-Once your puff pastry apple turnovers are completely cool, it’s time to make your apple turnover glaze.
+Once your apple turnovers with puff pastry are completely cool, it’s time to make your apple turnover glaze.

-Not going to eat all of your small batch apple turnovers at once?
+Not going to eat all of your apple turnovers at once?
 Great news – you can freeze them!

 There are three ways you can freeze apple turnovers: